| WHY

 trot influence in some bloodlines to consistently modify

-bloodlines began to rack, stepping pace and then finally
+certain bloodlines began to rack, stepping pace and then

 This